bbguimaraes/gdb_lua/README.md

 - Hash table nodes are a simple value/key pair of `struct TValue` objects.
 In 5.4, the key is stored first and its fields are broken up so that other node fields can be packed together with it.

+The following differences are also handled:

+- A tail call is represented in the `callstatus` field of `struct CallInfo` using the fifth least-significant bit in 5.4.0, while every other version (including 5.3.6) uses the sixth.

 [lapi.c]: https://github.com/lua/lua/blob/master/lapi.c
 [lua.py]: ./gdb_lua/lua.py